Unveiled this past spring, a new museum in Virginia’s Historic Triangle tells the story of America’s fight for independence

 The farm area portrays an 18th-century Virginia coastal region farm growing corn and tobacco.
 Vegetables and herbs are planted year-round, and there’s always visitor help needed in the gardens.
 Throughout the outdoor complex are ongoing demonstrations by artisans displaying their craftsmanship.

-A Jamestown-Yorktown Foundation trained guide or educator can give your group an interactive and hands-on experience at the new museum.
+A Jamestown-Yorktown Foundation trained guide or educator can give your group an interactive and hands-on experience at the museum.
 There are programs created specifically for adult groups with experiences geared to their interests.
 Student programs are correlated to Virginia Standards of Learning,

 National Standards for History, National Curriculum Standards for Social Studies and Common Core.
 STEM objectives have been incorporated where appropriate.